I was pregnant with Ella when I got this pretty little invite in the mail from my sister-in-law, Jo, to celebrate us.

 It held a promise.

-Again a few years ago, while brainstorming a way to mark the making of things, this baby invite and the use of the word she, came back to me as inspiration.
+A few years ago, while brainstorming a way to mark the making of things, this baby invite, and the phrase starting with she came back to me as inspiration.

 It held more promise.

 But creating and being and finding your way gets complicated.
 And hindsight is always so frustratingly clear.

 So I laid it all down for a bit and let it fall away.

 And then I waited.

 It takes courage to start again, find yourself, risk it, put it out there, make mistakes, be misunderstood, be seen, judged, compared to and decided about.
 And for heaven’s sake, I’m just talking about a silly blog.
 Why bother?
 Why should I?
 What if I don’t?

 I heard Brene Brown in person recently say: there is something deeply unholy about not recognizing our worthiness but something really sacred about being honest about it.